Government mail service may be affected by the Canada Post labour disruption. Learn about how critical government mail will be handled.

 CWD updates

-- More information about the program is provided below, and specific details for 2024 tailored to hunters is on CWD information for hunters.
+- More information about the program is provided below, and specific details updated annually for hunters is on CWD information for hunters.

 Alberta’s ongoing program to monitor the occurrence and spread of CWD supports game management and deer harvest decisions, particularly in regards to mule deer.
 The program continues to adapt to changing patterns in the occurrence and spread of the disease in wild deer.
 The province relies heavily on hunter-harvested deer heads, or specific tissues thereof, for testing.